LSEG-API-Samples/Example.RDPAPI.Flutter.RdpNewsHeadlinesMobileApp/rdp_manager_console_app/README.md

 ## Implementations

-Please note that the we ports the application logics to handle the HTTP request and response message from [C# websocket-api example](https://github.com/Refinitiv/websocket-api/tree/master/Applications/Examples/EDP/CSharp) provided on github.
+Please note that the we ports the application logics to handle the HTTP request and response message from [C# websocket-api example](https://github.com/Refinitiv/websocket-api/tree/master/Applications/Examples/EDP/CSharp) provided on [Github](https://github.com/Refinitiv-API-Samples/Example.RDPAPI.Flutter.RdpNewsHeadlinesMobileApp).

 Let start creating new dart console app using Visual Studio Code.
 You can press Ctrl+Shift+p (on windows) and then type 'Dart' and select __Dart:New Project__ as below screen shot.